defharo/secuela-variable/README.md

 - Added the glyph in small caps for Maltese language: Hbar.sc
 - Slight increase in the height of the small caps.
 - Kerning settings.
+- Added two sheets in the PDF Specimen with text tests in different sizes to test the spacing, kerning and typographic stain.

 ##### 18 November 2018 - v.1.707 - Regular & Italics
 - Modification of the curves in the characters: S, s, S.sc, e, u, m, n, c_t, c, C.sc